Gapped momentum states: Gapped momentum states in liquids and supercritical fluids

 This problem does not originate in solids and gases.
 The smallness of atomic displacements in solids and weakness of interactions in gases simplify their theoretical description.
 Liquids do not have those simplifying features (small parameter): they combine large displacements with strong interactions.
 For this reason, liquids are believed to be not amenable to theoretical understanding at the same level as gases and solids \cite{landau}.

 Common theoretical description of liquids involves a continuum approximation and, because liquids flow, the hydrodynamic approximation is used \cite{hydro}.
 For example, the Navier-Stokes equation describes liquid flow and features viscosity as an important flow property.
 At the same time, liquid properties such as density, bulk modulus and heat capacity are close to those of solids \cite{ropp}.
 An important solid-like property is the liquid ability to support high-frequency solid-like shear waves.
 Predicted by Frenkel \cite{frenkel}, this property has been seen in experiments \cite{grim,scarponi,burkel,rec-review,hoso,mon-na1,mon-na2,mokshin,sn1,sn2} and modeling results, although with a long time lag.

 Frenkel's idea was that liquid particles oscillate as in solids for some time and then diffusively move to neighbouring quasi-equilibrium positions.
 He introduced $\tau$ as the average time between diffusive jumps and predicted that liquids behave like solids and hence support propagating shear modes at time shorter than $\tau$, or frequency above the Frenkel frequency $\omega_{\rm F}$:

 Solid-like shear modes are absent in the hydrodynamic description operating when $\omega\tau<1$, whereas (\ref{omegaF}) implies the opposite regime $\omega\tau>1$.
 To account for the shear modes and other solid-like properties, liquid theories designate the hydrodynamic description as a starting point and subsequently generalize it to account for liquid response at large $\omega$ and wavevector $k$.
-Several ways of doing so have been proposed, giving rise to a large field of generalized hydrodynamics \cite{boon,baluca,hansen}.
-This approach was used to describe non-hydrodynamic liquid properties, but faced issues related to its phenomenological character as well as assumptions and extrapolations used (see, e.g. \cite{rec-review,mon-na1}).
+Several ways of doing so have been proposed, giving rise to a large field of generalized hydrodynamics \cite{boon,hansen,march1,baluca}.
+This approach was used to describe non-hydrodynamic liquid properties, but faced issues related to its phenomenological character as well as assumptions and extrapolations used (see, e.g. Refs. \cite{rec-review,mon-na1}).